 - a.
-Confirmation of entry into the competition Provincial Unions should notify the Tournament Director by 1st of December in any year of the teams from their Provincial Unions who will be participating in the competition in the following season. - b.
+Confirmation of entry into the competition Provincial Unions should notify the Tournament Director of the teams from their Provincial Unions who will be participating in the competition. - b.
 Provincial Unions reserve the right to withdraw any of their competing teams at their discretion. - c.
 Reporting of Results & Incidents All home teams must score online via NV Play. - d.
-The draw will be completed on the Tuesday and released publicly on the Wednesday. - e.
+The draw will be completed prior to the start of the season. - e.
 If there was an incident at the match which needs to be reported, please email the Tournament Director as notification to ensure the issue is looked at as soon as possible.

-2. Eligibility
+2. Player Eligibility

 - a.
 The competition will be open to all players who have been registered for their clubs in their qualifying Provincial Union competitions.
-Any club wishing to play a player in the Irish National Cup must ensure they are confirmed as registered by their Provincial Union. - b.
-Once a player plays their first game for a club in the Irish Senior Cup, National Cup, Men's All-Ireland T20 Semi-Final or Final, they will be ineligible to play for any other club in those competitions for that season. - c.
-Any player currently banned by any of Cl's affiliated Provincial Unions (CL, MCU, NCU, NWCU, CCU), for an offence at Level 3 or above, will not be eligible to play in the ISC or NC for any club while the ban is in place, irrespective of the nature of the ban, i.e., period of time or number of matches.
-In cases of uncertainty or confusion as to the category of offence being punished, clubs should seek advice from their Provincial Union, who may in turn consult the Tournament Director whose decision on the matter shall be final and binding. - d.
-For matches in the Quarter-Finals and later, players are only eligible to play if they have played or, in the event of a match having been decided by a bowl-out, been named in the team for that match, in an earlier round of the competition, or have been registered by their club with their Provincial Union to play cricket for that club by 31st May. - e.
-CI's Event Technical Committee reserves the right to disqualify any team(s) from the National Cup competition in the event of a breach of these player eligibility regulations.
+Any club wishing to play a player in this competition must ensure they are confirmed as registered by their Provincial Union. - b.
+Any player currently banned by any of Cl's affiliated Provincial Unions (CL, MCU, NCU, NWCU, CCU), for an offence at Level 3 or above, will not be eligible to play in the ISC, NC or AIT20 for any club while the ban is in place, irrespective of the nature of the ban, i.e., period of time or number of matches.
+In cases of uncertainty or confusion as to the category of offence being punished, clubs should seek advice from their Provincial Union, who may in turn consult the Tournament Director whose decision on the matter shall be final and binding. - c.
+CI's Event Technical Committee reserves the right to disqualify any team(s) from this competition in the event of a breach of these player eligibility regulations.